lgbtq therapy - image of a rainbow over cliffs

 I specialise in lgbtq+ therapy and working with people who have always felt ‘different’ in some way.
 I set up my practice to use my lived experience and training to provide high-quality, trauma-informed therapy to my community.
 Over the years I’ve had the privilege of working with many people to help them with anxiety, confidence and relationships

-Why work with an LGBTQ+ specialist
+Why work with an LGBTQ+ therapist

 If you are coming to therapy to explore something directly related to being LGBTQ+ (coming out, exploring your gender, internalised prejudice etc), then working with someone who has specialist knowledge and experience means that you can feel confident that your therapist will understand and accept you and your needs.
 You might also be coming to therapy for help with something un-related to being lesbian, gay, bi or trans+ but would still like a therapist you don’t need to educate and who doesn’t believe ‘everything is fine for gay people now’, or assumes your sexuality/gender identity is the cause of all your problems!